alphagov/datagovuk-visual-regression-tests/README.md

 It's recommended that you run the VRT against a blank environment with only specified test data.
 See the data setup section below for more details including instructions on how to setup test data locally.
 If you run this against a populated environment, filling in the necessary env variables, then the VRT will still run as expected but it will "fail" as it isn't running against the data that it has been approved against and is therefore expecting.
 This isn't a problem if you just want to check specific features manually but can be an issue if you want to update the tests.

 ## How it works
-BackstopJS compares an intance of ckan that you specify in the .env file, uses puppeteer to run that instance through a set of scenarios aka: views within the ckan user journey and variations of those views, and compares screenshots taken from those scenarios to existing screenshots stored in source control.
+BackstopJS compares an instance of ckan that you specify in the .env file, uses puppeteer to run that instance through a set of scenarios aka: views within the ckan user journey and variations of those views, and compares screenshots taken from those scenarios to existing screenshots stored in source control.
 Backstop will then produce a html report for interrogation, making use of puppeteer's rich diff functionality.
 You as the dev working on a feature or bugfix can then assess if any changes produced are acceptable or not and approve these changes, updating the screenshots in source control.

 The original intent of these tests was to assess changes between versions of ckan to ensure that the admin frontend hadn't broken when upgrading.
-This however has evolved as we start to think about ways to integreate this testing suite into a consistent CI flow.
+This however has evolved as we start to think about ways to integrate this testing suite into a consistent CI flow.

 If these admin journeys change at any point, the scenarios in this tool will need to be reviewed.